 Walk 1: Our first walk starts at Thiepval, where we see the huge Thiepval Memorial and then walk out to the site of the German front lines at the Leipzig Redoubt.
 We then follow the front line looking at the fighting here on 1st July 1916, see the Lonsdale Cemetery and walk across The Nab to Ovillers.
 Walk 2: Our second walk starts in Mash Valley at Ovillers and follows the front line across to La Boisselle and the Lochnagar Mine Crater.

 Included meals: Breakfast

 Day 3 - Mametz Wood & Poziéres

 Walk 3: Our walks today began as we follow the attack of the 38th (Welsh) Division on Mametz Wood, walking up Death Valley, seeing the Welsh Dragon Memorial and Flat Iron Copse Cemetery before ending in Bazentin.
-Walk 4: In the afternoon we start in the village of Pozières where Australian soldiers fought in July-September 1916, and walk across the battlefield here to the site of Mouquet Farm, or Mucky Farm to the troops.
+Walk 4: In the afternoon we start in the village of Pozières where Australian soldiers fought in July-September 1916 and walk across the battlefield here to the site of Mouquet Farm, or Mucky Farm to the troops.
 We end at Courcelette looking at the story of the Canadians on the Somme.